data-and-design/data-and-design.github.io/classes/4871/schedule.md

 #### Readings
 - Hamraie, Aimi, and Kelly Fritsch. **"Crip Technoscience Manifesto."** *Catalyst: Feminism, Theory, Technoscience* 5, no. 1 (2019): 1. <https://catalystjournal.org/index.php/catalyst/article/view/29607/24772>.

+If you are confused:
+- Read the talk transcript in Canvas

 #### In class
 - Guest Lecture: Sid Cook